-- Through stored procedures. - Through the Registered SQL Server Properties window Audited Activities tab in the Windows Management Console. - ▲ Extended Events captures extra Execute events compared to other auditing methods, when auditing via Extended Events the user will see extra Execute events as compared to the same data captured by other auditing methods. - ▲ Extended Events does not Support Auditing a specific table/object
+· Through stored procedures.

+Through the Registered SQL Server Properties window - Audited Activities tab in the Windows Management Console.

+Extended Events captures extra Execute events

+Due to differences in how Microsoft has implemented Extended Events compared to other auditing methods, when auditing via Extended Events the user will see extra Execute events as compared to the same data captured by other auditing methods.

+Extended Events does not Support Auditing a specific table/object